You need to supply several kinds of images to be used in the Chrome Web Store:

 The following figures show square and circular icons, comparing them with the templates.

 Here's an example of an irregularly shaped icon.
 In this case, the icon follows neither the square nor circular guidelines, but it fits near them both.

-For flexibility and consistency, app icons should be front-facing.
+For flexibility and consistency, extension icons should be front-facing.
 Subtle tweaks of perspective that give a sense of tangibility are OK, but avoid dramatic angles.

 You must provide one small, 440x280-pixel promotional image.
-You can also provide other images that the store can use to promote your app.
+You can also provide other images that the store can use to promote your extension.

 Note: If your images refer to Google brands, follow the Branding Guidelines.